hercychang/prep-step-1/part7-control_flow/iterators.md

 ## Closures

-One of the principal differences between methods and blocks is that blocks are **closures**, structures that capture variables in the context in which those structures are defined.
-Closures are like one-way scope gates: a closure has access to or "closes over" variables in its enclosing scope, but its enclosing scope does not have access to variables defined within the closure.
+One of the principal differences between methods and blocks is that blocks are **closures**, structures that capture or "close over" variables in the context in which those structures are defined.
+Closures are like one-way scope gates: a closure can access variables from its enclosing scope, but its enclosing scope does not have access to variables defined within the closure.
 This block can reference and manipulate the `str` variable because it's defined in the same scope where the block itself is defined (that of `devowel!`):